deomsh/FATDEL.G4B/README.md

 More information and download: https://github.com/deomsh/ATTRIBFT.LLL

 ### HISTORY
+Version 0.5.1
+BUGFIX: not compatible with partitions >= ~256GB

 Version 0.4
 NEW: 'fat' (and ATTRIBFT.LLL if used) not unloaded afterwards if already loaded with insmod
 NEW: separate test of forbidden chars/ filenames on command-line